JonahLargen/Skycamp/README.md

-You're absolutely right, I apologize for that.
-Let me get the actual information from your repository first so I can write an accurate README.You're absolutely right.
-Let me look at what you actually have and create something accurate based on your real project structure.
-Let me check a few key files:You're right, I apologize for that.
-Let me create a more accurate and minimal README based on what you actually have:

 # Skycamp

 Skycamp is a tongue-in-cheek, professional-grade proof-of-concept inspired by Basecamp — a modern project management tool.
 This repository demonstrates a template for a project management platform, built with the latest .NET and Blazor technologies.